ZainAli82/LivekitClientInterface/README.md

 Once you have your LiveKit server set up, you can install the client interface by cloning this repository and installing its dependencies:

 Use "npm start" to run the client.

+In order to run a test user client to join as another user, you can join using this netlify link: https://csb-3p0wri.netlify.app/